 Florida Center for Instructional Technology - digital resources, such as maps, clip art and photos.

 Owl Purdue – MLA and APA formatting style guide

 Citation Machine – a guide for creating MLA and APA formatting

 PARENT INVOLVEMENT HOURS

-Informational Hours – Reading parent involvement books is a great way to complete your informational hours, but don't delay as books are currently in high demand!
-Both qualifying parents may test on the same book.
+Informational Hours – We offer an extensive list of books for parents interested in earning two parent involvement hours per book.
+Both qualifying parents may test on the same book to earn a total of four hours.
+Please bring your PI card when you come to the media center to complete your quiz.
 Check out the Books for Information Hours under Media Center PDF Documents below.
 Call or email for available times for completing tests in the media center.

 *Iron Trail by Holly Black

 * Sanctum: an Asylum Novel by Madeleine Roux